gura-conf/gura/gura.md

 <!-- TODO: analyze require vs include https://www.w3schools.com/PHP/php_includes.asp -->

 A file can only be imported once.
-Re-importing a file must raise a parsing error.
+Re-importing a file must raise a `DuplicatedImportError` error.

 **one.ura**: